Mobile payment solutions for small businesses guide

 How to Choose the Right Mobile Payment Solution

 No single mobile payment solution works equally well for every business.
 A platform that makes sense for a pop-up vendor might create unnecessary complexity for a brick-and-mortar shop, and a solution optimized for high-volume retail might be overkill for a freelancer processing occasional payments.
-The "best" choice depends entirely on how and where your business actually operates, what your transaction patterns look like, and what integration needs matter most to your existing systems.
+The "best" choice depends on how and where your business operates, what your transaction patterns look like, and which integration needs matter most.

 - Average ticket size: Flat fees hurt small sales; percentage fees eat into large sales.